ninjaprox/NVActivityIndicatorView/README.md

 ## Migration

+### Version 4.0.0

+This version requires Xcode 9.0 and Swift 4.

 ### Version 3.7.0

 This version splits `NVActivityIndicatorView` pod to 2 subpods `NVActivityIndicatorView/Presenter` and `NVActivityIndicatorView/AppExtension`.
 There is no need to change `pod NVActivityIndicatorView` to `pod NVActivityIndicatorView/Presenter` since it will be installed by default if you use the main pod name.